Feeling: Historical and philosophical views

+Cross-cultural and contemplative views

+Conceptions of feeling vary widely across cultures and philosophical traditions.
+In many non-Western frameworks, feeling is not merely a passive or internal state, but a central mode of perceiving, valuing, and engaging with the world.

+In Buddhist psychology, particularly in the Abhidharma and Mahayana traditions, feelings (Sanskrit: vedanā) are classified into three primary types: pleasant, unpleasant, and neutral.
+These are not emotions per se, but rather the basic hedonic tone that arises with every moment of experience.
+The recognition and mindfulness of feeling tones is foundational in the Satipatthana system of meditation, particularly in the practice of vedanānupassanā—the contemplation of feelings as transient phenomena.

+In Tibetan Buddhist systems, these basic feeling tones are further elaborated into a structured typology known as the 51 mental factors, which include both innate and cultivated emotional and cognitive states.
+Feeling in this context is interwoven with attentional processes, ethical evaluation, and the potential for insight.
+These frameworks regard feeling as a dynamic event in the continuum of mind, with implications for both enlightenment and suffering.

+Hindu philosophy, particularly in the context of rasa theory, offers another model in which feelings are treated not as inner states alone but as aesthetic-emotional essences (rasa) that are evoked and shared through performance, poetry, and religious experience.
+Classical Indian aesthetics identifies nine primary rasas, such as love (śṛṅgāra), sorrow (karuṇa), and wonder (adbhuta), each associated with a specific emotional flavor that is both individually felt and socially mediated.

+Scientific theories and models

 A number of experiments have been conducted in the study of social and psychological affective preferences (i.e., what people like or dislike).
 Specific research has been done on preferences, attitudes, impression formation, and decision-making.
 This research contrasts findings with recognition memory (old-new judgments), allowing researchers to demonstrate reliable distinctions between the two.
-Affect-based judgments and cognitive processes have been examined with noted differences indicated, and some argue affect and cognition are under the control of separate and partially independent systems that can influence each other in a variety of ways (Zajonc, 1980).
+Affect-based judgments and cognitive processes have been examined with noted differences indicated.
+Some argue affect and cognition are under the control of separate and partially independent systems that can influence each other in a variety of ways.
 Both affect and cognition may constitute independent sources of effects within systems of information processing.
-Others suggest emotion is a result of an anticipated, experienced, or imagined outcome of an adaptational transaction between organism and environment, therefore cognitive appraisal processes are keys to the development and expression of an emotion (Lazarus, 1982).
+Others suggest emotion is a result of an anticipated, experienced, or imagined outcome of an adaptational transaction between organism and environment, therefore cognitive appraisal processes are keys to the development and expression of an emotion.